Jose Siri Player Props: Rays vs. Marlins

 Jose Siri At The Plate

-- Siri has picked up an RBI in 42.2% of his games this season, with more than one RBI in 17.2% of his games.
-He has also plated three or more runs in two contests.
+- In 27 games this season (42.2%), Siri has picked up an RBI, and in 11 of those games (17.2%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.